bjoleary/dxr/README.md

 #> # … with 320 more rows, and 1 more variable: notes_and_anomalies <chr>
 ```

-## Enter data

-At this point, you’ll need to fill in those files with some data: Ground
-truth in the one for the panel and the results from the assay under
-consideration in the one for the evaluation.
+If you set `randomize` and/or `blind` to `TRUE`, the software will
+scramble the order of the samples in the panel and/or rename them.
+Be
+warned: it’s a pretty weak blind at the moment.
+The link back to the
+panel sample IDs is stored in a “hidden” excel worksheet in the
+evaluation workbook without any significant protection.
+Simply right
+click any of the worksheet tabs and select “unhide” to see it.
+This is
+on my list of things to improve…

 ## Read in data

-You can now read in the data you’ve entered using `read_panel()` and
+Once you’ve conducted an evaluation, you can read in the data you’ve
+entered in the template excel workbooks using `read_panel()` and
 `read_evaluation()`.

 ## Score the evaluation